WalletScrutiny/WalletScrutinyCom/_android/io.hexawallet.hexa2.md

 ---

+## Update 2024-07-02

+In relation to efforts to [update source-available apps](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/issues/214), I am re-opening an issue **for verification**

 ## Updated Verdict 2021-12-21

 While the app developers claim that it is self-custodial, this app has failed to build from source.
 This was addressed in [issue 2544](https://github.com/bithyve/hexa/issues/2544).